mzonov/Android-Interview-Questions/README.md

 * What parameter should we handle in `onMeasure()`?
 * What need we do for touches and gestures overriding?
 * Describe briefly how `RecyclerView` works.
+* What two methods must we implement in DiffUtil?
+What do they mean?
 * When should we use `CoordinatorLayout`?

 ### Multithreading